 Where are most people doing their travel research?
 We asked Google and the answer, unsurprisingly, was....Google.

-According to their statistics, 63% of those traveling for leisure began their travel research online, with 69% of business travelers doing the same.
+According to their statistics, 63% of those travelling for leisure began their travel research online, with 69% of business travelers doing the same.

 This means that for digital marketers in the travel industry, there is a large and engaged audience searching online for your business.
 Last year, in the US alone, there was an astonishing $8.59 billion spent on travel ads, which is expected to increase to $9.81 billion for 2019.